 Disconnect is an open-source extension for Google Chrome and Mozilla Firefox which can be used not only to speed up your Web browsing but also make it safe, secure and private.
 It looks nice, has great features and doesn’t really have a price tag: feel free to pay for what you think it is worth.

-Recommended Reading: Useful Google Chrome Extensions for Web Designers
+30+ Useful Chrome Extensions for Web Designers

 Upon installing Disconnect, a new toolbar button will appear on your Chrome browser.
 The button will display a small green box which shows you the total number of tracking requests on every single page you go to, something like this:

 Websites do more than what you just see it as doing, they track you, your browsing history, your physical location, etc. You can view what each website is doing by clicking on the Disconnect button and viewing a list of all the current activities coming from the website either to or from other websites.

 Green means the requests are blocked.
 Gray means they’re unblocked.
 You may click any icon or checkbox to block or unblock requests.

 Disconnect also features an alternative viewing experience from the default ‘list’ view that is, the visualization view or page.